-Figure 5.32.
+Figure 2.32.
 Edit CV Languages

 From the dialog that appears, select the desired language and click Change.
-The undetermined language in the upper drop-down menu will now be replaced with the chosen language.
+The undetermined language in the upper drop-down menu will now be replaced with the chosen language. see Section 2.2 to edit the list of available languages.

-Figure 5.33.
+Figure 2.33.
 Edit CV Languages 2

 If you would like to add an additional language, select the desired language from the lower drop-down menu, and click Add afterwards.
 The chosen language will be added to the CV languages, and wil be visible in the upper drop-down menu.
-When you are done adding or changing languages, click Done to close the dialog.
+When you are done adding or changing languages, click Close to close the dialog.

-Figure 5.34.
+Figure 2.34.
 Edit CV Languages 3

 Back in the main CV dialog, you will now find the list of languages under the current CV (1).
 There is also a second column with the language label under 'Entries' (2).
-Select the language you want to add, change or delete entries for.
-The language selected under 'Current CVs' (1) will also be the language that is used for entires on a tier.
+Select the language from the list (1) you want to add, change or delete entries for.

-Figure 5.35.
+Figure 2.35.
 Edit CV Languages 4